 Source– CDC website

 Note- If you need to better prepare your house for fall prevention, this is an excellent resource.
+And if you need your bathroom remodeled because getting in and out of the shower is the most dangerous part of your day, check this great resource out.

 Not only is it robbing older adults of their freedom and mobility, it’s costing the public big dollars too.
 And when they fall, some of them can’t get up leading them further down the road of disability and (most likely) added costs.
 This loss of mobility makes it two-three times more likely that they will meet their maker.
 (1)